 Often we see project teams who do carry out risk management on projects, but they do so in a way that is fragmented.
-Project managers learn risk management techniques on training courses and through learning from their peers.
-But there comes a point when the PMO needs to step up to implement standardized approaches to risk management so that everything is being managed in a consistent way.
+Project managers learn about risk techniques on training courses and through learning from their peers.
+But there comes a point when the PMO needs to step up to implement standardized approaches so that everything is being managed in a consistent way.

 If that’s where you are right now, or where you think you will be soon, we have some help for you!
 In this article, we’ll discuss the seven questions to ask before embarking on a risk management program across your project delivery teams.

 1. How are we going to track risk?